raoconnor/raoconnor.github.io/_posts/2025-11-28-If-not-VMware-Window-DB-License-Costs.md

 ## Predictability Through Fixed Capacity

-Having fixed capacity and the ability to **license physical cores** (and oversubscribe those cores) provides both cost predictability and peace of mind.
+Changing from a 1:4 core oversubscription to 1:1 can have license implications.
+Having fixed capacity in the form of dedicated hosts, that enables ** physical cores licensing** (and more importantly the oversubscription those cores) provides both cost predictability and peace of mind.
 This approach ensures that computing and licensing costs remain stable.

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/sql51.png)

 This doesn’t have to be on premises.
 Hybrid cloud infrastructure solutions such as **Nutanix Cloud Platform (NCP)**, which combines hyperconverged infrastructure (HCI) with cloud services allowing organizations to run servers either on-premises and public cloud environments on dedicated hardware with the ability to oversubscribe CPU and maximize the usage of expensive database licenses.